 57. Glass and Gold Open Shelves

-For most of the kitchen, the hardware should carry the same gold tone used in the shelves’ brackets.
-This can either be the cabinet pulls, hinges, or stove handles.
+Glass and gold open shelves feature glass shelving supported by gold brackets.
+However, these shelves don’t stand alone.
+For most of the kitchen, the hardware should carry the same gold tone used in the shelf brackets.
+This can be the cabinet pulls, hinges, or stove handles.

 58. Wood Cubbies